tonykploomber/jupysql/doc/community/developer-guide.md

 To perform this testing, you will need to create a branch in our [ploomber/jupyter repository](https://github.com/ploomber/jupysql).

-Please note that if your pull request is located in a forked repository, the integration testing phase will be skipped since the pre-registered accounts are not available
+Please note that if your pull request is located in a forked repository, the integration testing phase will be skipped since the pre-registered accounts are not available.